 EL PASO COUNTY, Colo.
-(KKTV) - The search for a missing 11-year-old boy is now into its fourth week.
+(KKTV) - The search for a missing Colorado boy continued on Thursday.

 Photo courtesy El Paso County Sheriff's Office.